Sunyani Airport: History

 The airport was originally built in 1942 as an airstrip used by the Allies during World War II.
 The airstrip was later abandoned.
 In 1969, the Busia government started a project to upgrade the airstrip into an fully-fledged airport and it officially opened on 13 July 1974.

 Due to reasons such as visible deterioration of the airport's overall infrastructural status, which included fractures and portholes seen on the runway, in 2016 the facility's operations were halted.
 In 2019, a rehabilitation project consisting of three phases commenced.
-The first phase of the project was anticipated to be completed in around nine months, but after delays as a result of the COVID-19 pandemic the due date was pushed back and it was completed on July 2022.
+The first phase of the project was anticipated to be completed in around nine months, but after delays as a result of the COVID-19 pandemic the due date was pushed back and it was completed in July 2022.